ansible/workshops/exercises/ansible_windows/4-projects/README.md

 ==========

-At this point in the workshop, you’ve experienced the core functionality of Ansible Tower.
+At this point in the workshop, you’ve experienced the core functionality of Automation Controller.
 But wait… there’s more!
-You’ve just begun to explore the possibilities of Ansible Tower.
+You’ve just begun to explore the possibilities of Automation Controller.
 The next few lessons will help you move beyond a basic playbook.

 <br><br>